fraterenz/rustlings/NOTES.md

 A crate is file with some code; can be a binary (`src/main.rs`) or a library (`src/lib.rs`).
 The functions within a library are used by the binaries usually.

-Each crate has a crate root and `src/main.rs` is the crate root of a binary crate with the same name as the package; similary, `src/lib.rs` is the crate root of a library crate with the same names as the package.
+Each crate has a crate root and `src/main.rs` is the crate root of a binary crate with the same name as the package; similarly, `src/lib.rs` is the crate root of a library crate with the same names as the package.
 Cargo passes the crate root files to rustc to build the library or binary.
 A package can have multiple binary crates by placing files in the src/bin directory.

 The children modules have access to the parent modules' functions, but the opposite is not true.
 Rust makes everything private by default.
 When you have a `struct` that have some private fields, you need to create a public constructor.

-[Rust's module paths are not tied directly to the filesystem](https://dev.to/stevepryde/intro-to-rust-modules-3g8k)!
+[Rust's module paths are not tied directly to the file system](https://dev.to/stevepryde/intro-to-rust-modules-3g8k)!
 When you do `mod cat` in your main, rust will look for either `cat.rs` at the same level of your `main.rs` or for `cat/mod.rs` so a `cat` directory.
 Remember that everything is private by default in rust.

 When you import into some files others than `main.rs` or `lib.rs` you need to add `crate::mymode::myf`, that is the keyword `crate`.

 # Extra what I've learnt

-- Try to do it general: `first_world(&str) -> &str` works with string litteral as well as with String: see [here](https://doc.rust-lang.org/book/ch04-03-slices.html#string-slices-as-parameters)
+- Try to do it general: `first_world(&str) -> &str` works with string literal as well as with String: see [here](https://doc.rust-lang.org/book/ch04-03-slices.html#string-slices-as-parameters)

 - When parameters in a function are related but separated, that is not good! area(width, height) not good since the 2 parameters are related (we want to compute the area of a rectangle, not of an height with width), from [here](https://doc.rust-lang.org/book/ch05-02-example-structs.html)